|Writing To The Border|

 The upper/lower border was the first one.
 The first program to do this was probably 1987's Summer Events by Udo Gertz.
 The Mad also did this in his games: Invincible, Digital Ball (upscroller), Godzilla (intro screen).

-- First ever side border effect: Master Computing in MC Demo then TCFS in Dynamix intro.
-They were release about the same time, but TCFS admits that the idea is from MC.
+- First ever side border effect: Master Computing in MC Demo then TCFS in Dynamix intro (single file version).
+They were released about the same time, but TCFS admits that the idea is from MC.
 This effect is pretty weird, it uses a side effect of the monitor display (that's why YAPE can't emulate it properly).
-The effect uses $FF1D/$FF1E writing.

-- Five Magics is the first real one by Crown.
+- Five Magics (1998) is the first real one by Crown.
 It extends the sideborder by one char in each direction.
 The effect is rather limited though.
 However it's the only HIRES one so far.
-It uses $FF07.
+This effect uses $FF07.

-- Chaos: Larry's old SAS ( = eagle) routine is finally public.
-Extends the screen by a total of 3 chars, has to be multicolor by the nature of the effect, and the colour map goes bye-bye, so it's 3 colors only.
-It uses $FF07.
+- Chaos (2005): Larry's SAS (=eagle) routine (which was spread to many people) is finally released publicly.
+It extends the screen by a total of 3 characters, has to be multicolor by the nature of the effect.
+The colour map disappears, which allows 3 colors only ($FF15, $FF16 and black).